openstack-archive/bareon-allocator/doc/source/architecture.rst

 ============
 Problem description
 -------------------
-User may have a variety of bare-metal node configuration, with different amount of disks, types of disks and their sizes, there should be a way to store best practises on what is the best way to do partitioning, so they can be applied for the most configuration cases without asking the end user to manually adjust the configuration of partitioning, with posibility to do that, if user wants to.
+User may have a variety of bare-metal nodes configuration, with different amount of disks, types of disks and their sizes, there should be a way to store best practises on what is the best way to do partitioning, so they can be applied for the most configuration cases without asking the end user to manually adjust the configuration of partitioning, with posibility to do that, if user wants to.

 History
 -------
 First (and second) attempts to solve the problem has begun during development of `Fuel <https://wiki.openstack.org/wiki/Fuel>`_ project, special module `VolumeManager <https://github.com/openstack/fuel-web/blob/7.0/nailgun/nailgun/extensions/volume_manager/manager.py>`_ was created to solve the problem, it consumes `hardware information <https://github.com/openstack/fuel-web/blob/7.0/nailgun/nailgun/fixtures/sample_environment.json#L195-L232>`_ and `partitioning schema <https://github.com/openstack/fuel-web/blob/7.0/nailgun/nailgun/fixtures/openstack.yaml#L444-L577>`_, as result it generates sizes of spaces which should be allocated on the disks.

-Current solution has `plenty of problems <https://blueprints.launchpad.net/bareon/+spec/dynamic-allocation>`_, it's hard and expensive to solve this problem in terms of old VolumeManager, because trivial algorithms and schema format don't allow us to extend it easily, handle all of the cases combined is not a trivial task to do if we try to solve the problem using brute-force.
+Current solution has `plenty of problems <https://blueprints.launchpad.net/bareon/+spec/dynamic-allocation>`_, it's hard and expensive to solve these problems in terms of old VolumeManager, because trivial algorithms and schema format don't allow us to extend it easily, handle all of the cases combined is not a trivial task to do if we try to solve the problem using brute-force.

 List of terms
 -------------
-* **Disk** - a place where space can be allocated
+* **Disk** - a place where space can be allocated.
-* **Space** - an entity which can be allocated on several disks at once, a good example of a space is a `logical volume <https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)>`_ for lvm, another one is partition
+* **Space** - an entity which can be allocated on several disks at once, a good example of a space is a `logical volume <https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)>`_ for lvm, another one is partition.
-* **Dynamic schema** - a schema without specific sizes, it's a schema which is used by user to specify partitioning schema without details
+* **Dynamic schema** - a schema without specific sizes, it's a schema which is used by user to specify partitioning schema without details.
-* **Static schema** - a schema for `Bareon <https://wiki.openstack.org/wiki/Bareon>`_ which requires exact space <-> disk mapping with exact size of each space
+* **Static schema** - a schema for `Bareon <https://wiki.openstack.org/wiki/Bareon>`_ which requires exact space, i.e. disk mapping with exact sizes for each space.

 High level architecture
 -----------------------